 6. Is seller central more expensive or vendor central?

-Though there isn’t any item or monthly fee associated with Vendor Central program, it is more expensive.
+Though there isn’t any item or monthly fee associated with the Vendor Central program, it is more expensive.
 Amazon takes out its marketing fee, remittance fee, pre-payment fee, and packaging fee.
 You might also come across a few unexpected costs while buying A+ content and other chargebacks if you forget to label the items or fail to package your products properly.

 When compared, seller central is more beneficial than vendor central.
 However, if you are running a firm with a manufacturer or distributor, consider becoming a vendor central partner.